nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 Now that the holes are there we can sand everything so the paint has something to stick to.
 It doesn't require much effort, just get all your surfaces a little rough.
 Clean everything up before painting.

 My foam roller came with a little tray to pour paint into so that's what I used throughout this process.
+Now, just get to painting!
+I put about 2-3 coats over each piece to make sure the brown was gone.
+The foam applies paint thinly so that's another reason for additional coats.

+Don't forget to paint the vanity itself!
+I painted the outside and the interior.
+I used a brush for the inside versus the foam so I could get a thick coat and only do it once.
+No one is going to see anyway.

+Once everything is dry, you can put your handles back on.
+Paint and new hardware can change a look instantly.